Humanity could lose up to half of future medicines through plant extinctions

 Since the pandemic in 2020, scientists have described 10,200 new fungal species and more than 8,600 species of plants, as lockdowns gave them more time to work through the backlog of found but unclassified examples.

-Prof Antonelli said he hopes the research will encourage policy makers to take plants and fungi into account when choosing areas to protect as part of the international goal to protect 30% of the planet by 2030, and not focus only on animals.
+Professor Antonelli said he hopes the research will encourage policymakers to take plants and fungi into account when choosing areas to protect as part of the international goal to protect 30 per cent of the planet by 2030, and not focus only on animals.